Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: Results and Discussion

 The Chi-Square test did not highlight any statistically significant difference between the two types of explanation, using the same LLM.
 This is true when either considering all the emails ($\chi^2 = 0.05$, df = 1, $p=0.827$), only the true positives ($\chi^2=0.12$, df = 1, $p=0.724$), or only the false positives ($\chi^2=1.13$, df = 1, $p=0.288$).

-To deepen the analysis of RQ2, we investigated the CTR for the experimental conditions taken individually (n=150 for each sample, n=600 in total).
+To deepen the analysis of RQ2, we investigated the CTR for the experimental conditions taken individually (n = 150 for each sample, totaling n = 600).
 Figure \ref{fig:rq2b_ctr} reports the results.
 It is noticeable how feature-based explanations from Claude led to the highest level of protection (CTR = 9.39\% in general and CTR = 7.48\% for true positives).
-In contrast, feature-based explanations from Llama led to the highest CTR (14.56\% in general, 14.62\% for true positives, and 14.43\% for the false positives).
-In the case of the false positive email, the baseline led to the lowest CTR (9.78\%).
+In contrast, feature-based explanations from Llama yielded the highest CTR (14.56\% in general, 14.62\% for true positives, and 14.43\% for false positives).
+In the case of the false positive email, the baseline resulted in the lowest CTR (9.78\%).

 The Chi-Square test highlighted no significant differences.
 However, the true positive emails led to a slight statistical difference ($\chi^2 = 6.97$, df = 3, $p=0.073$).
 This result might suggest a difference in CTR between the Claude FB (7.48\%) and Llama FB (14.62\%) conditions.